-In the third quarter of 2021, the Organization moved its employees to a management services company, a related party which is owned by the founder and current board member of the Organization, and began being charged through a management services agreement.
-Purchased services expense related to this agreement amounted to \$100,000 and \$139,417 during 2022 and 2021, respectively.
+The Organization is charged through a management service agreement through a related party, which is owned by the founder and current board member of the Organization.
+Purchased services expense related to this agreement amounted to \$100,000 in 2023 and \$100,000 in 2022.